-There are plenty of dive centres offering learn to dive courses in Melbourne.
-Some are using group/discount buying web sites like Scoopon, Groupon and Cudo to promote their cheap courses.
-But not all of these dive centres are offering a full Open Water dive course, instead it's often a "Scuba Diver" course.
-They just make it look like it's an Open Water course to lure you in.
+Not a full Open Water course. — There are dive centres using group/discount buying web sites like Scoopon, Groupon and Cudo to promote their cheap diving courses.
+But not all of these dive centres are offering a full Open Water dive course.
+Instead, it's often a "Scuba Diver" course.
+They just make it seem like it's an Open Water course to lure you in.

-Some dive centres in Melbourne are offering an Open Water course based on pier dives only.
+No boat dives. — Some dive centres in Melbourne are offering an Open Water course based on pier dives only.
 No boat dives are included in their courses.
 Gradually swimming out from a pier, following the sandy bottom down to a depth of between 16 to 18 metres deep is relatively easy.
-Learning to descend in Open Water from a boat on the surface straight down to a 16 to 18 metres bottom depth, requires more skills and better prepares you for real diving in Melbourne and elsewhere.
-That's why the instructors used by The Scuba Doctor include this type of dive in their Open Water course.
+Learning to descend in Open Water from a boat on the surface straight down to a 16 to 18 metres bottom depth and later do a controlled ascent back to the surface, requires more skills and better prepares you for real diving in Melbourne and elsewhere.
+That's why the instructors used by The Scuba Doctor include boat dives in their Open Water course.

-We offer bespoke, personalised, private tuition in Melbourne and on the Mornington Peninsula.
+We offer bespoke, personalised, private tuition for Melbourne people and we run them on the Mornington Peninsula.
 You will be the one and only priority of your diving instructor.
 That is, unless you opt to share your instructor with a family member, partner or friend.

 This lets you learn at your own pace and enjoy your Open Water Course.
 It's an unrushed experience.
 Working together with your personal Scuba Instructor you can choose which times of day you want to schedule your dives and training.

-Our personalised Open Water dive programme simply mean more focused training, customised scheduling, and no down time waiting for others.
-The result is better divers and more time on each ocean dive to explore with your instructor.
+Our personalised Open Water dive programme simply means more focused training, customised scheduling, and no down time waiting for others.
+The result is better diver and more time on each ocean dive to explore with your instructor.

 Private Bespoke Training - ONE on ONE